BenjiJackson1/startup/README.md

   - User accounts are stored as well as the posts that they make
 - [x] Restricts functionality - completed!
   - You cannot post or look at the feed without being authenticated

+## WebSocket Deliverable
+In this portion of the project I allowed for client to client communication through the server and a websocket to support realtime updates to like count.

+- [x] Backend listens for WebSocket connection - completed!
+- [x] Frontend makes WebSocket connection - completed!
+- [x] Data sent over websocket connection - completed!
+  - Like counts are sent across the websocket connection.
+- [x] WebSocket Data is displayed in the application interface - completed!
+  - Like counts for users posts are displayed in real time!